nmedia82/sync-wc-google/readme.txt

 4. Settings page

 == Changelog ==
+= 8.1 November 5, 2023 =
+* Feature: Product attributes now can be fetched
 = 8.0 October 30, 2023 =
 * Feature: Setup wizard now is super easy in less than 10 secconds.
 = 7.15 October 18, 2023 =